 Future + Law

-The Illinois Supreme Court Commission on Professionalism’s The Future Is Now conference brings together lawyers, judges, legal academics, entrepreneurs, and other professionals from across the U.S. to discuss the critical issues impacting the future of our organizations and the profession as a whole.
+The Illinois Supreme Court Commission on Professionalism’s The Future Is Now conference brings together lawyers, judges, legal academics, and other professionals from around the globe to discuss these critical issues and more.
+Join us in April to debate the future of the legal profession.

 hours of professional responsibility CLE